 - Magic from Technology: A technology known as Logros in the novel Venus Plus X. Logros was employed to do such effects as anti-gravitation, force fields, cold fusion, and many more diverse and fantastic things.
 But the principles behind Logros are advanced beyond any ability to describe, and all the machinery is invisible or not recognizable as technology to the uninitiated.
 However, we are assured that Logros is quite simple to build and use, as with any sufficiently advanced technology.
 For example, the underlying theory behind an electric motor is quite advanced, but the actual product is a series of simple coils of wires and magnets.
 Sturgeon goes on to make the statement 'Someday, we will be able to do absolutely anything with absolutely nothing, but the science behind it will be too complicated for any human or computer to comprehend.'

-- Message in a Bottle: The short story "A Saucer of Loneliness", which was adapted into an episode of the new The Twilight Zone.
+- Message in a Bottle: The short story "A Saucer of Loneliness", which was adapted as episodes of X Minus One and The Twilight Zone (1985).

 - Mistaken for Masturbating: In the post-apocalyptic story "Thunder and Roses", the marine narrator thinks the creaking cot behind him is because his bunkmate is enjoying the singing star's broadcast immensely.
 The bunkmate is actually committing suicide.